Relevant Products: EDGE NQ, Azur 851N, CXN v1 & v2, Stream Magic 6 v2

 If you own a Chromecast Audio device, you can connect this to one of our Network Players' inputs and use the Cast function to play files up to 24Bit/96kHz wirelessly.
 We would recommend using an optical connection between the Chromecast and the unit rather than the 3.5mm jack included with the Chromecast as using a digital input will also result in any audio being upsampled to 24Bit/384kHz.

-The Sublime+ subscription includes much higher quality files up to 24 Bit/192kHz however.
-These files cannot be transferred to a network player wirelessly via AirPlay or Bluetooth however.
+The Sublime+ subscription includes much higher quality files up to 24 Bit/192kHz.
+These files cannot be transferred to our network players wirelessly via AirPlay, Bluetooth or Chromecast Built-in.

-Both subscription types can be played to our units from either a USB Audio connection from a computer (as with Tidal and Qobuz HiFi) or via a NAS drive where these will be stored remotely.
+However, Sublime+ can be played to our units from either a USB Audio connection from a computer (as with TIDAL and Qobuz HiFi) or via a NAS drive where these will be stored remotely.